Asset Documentation (Rooftops, Telecom, Utilities, Solar)

 - Visual review of hard-to-see areas

-After severe weather, drone inspections can quickly capture a broad overview of affected areas.
-This helps prioritize response, identify access challenges, and document conditions for internal reporting or insurance purposes.
+After severe weather, drone inspection-support imagery can quickly capture a broad overview of affected areas.
+This helps prioritize response, document access challenges, and document conditions for internal reporting or insurance purposes.

 What aerial imagery can reveal on solar assets